mizunashi-mana/jsonparse/docs/man/parsers/typeparsers.md

 ## string parser

-This parser is check that the type of target object is `string`.
+This parser checks that the type of target object is `string`.

 ```javascript
 var sparse = require("sonparser");